Multi-Differential Cross Section Measurements of Muon-Neutrino-Argon Quasielastic-like Reactions with the MicroBooNE Detector: Results

 Figures~\ref{DeltaAlphaTInDeltaPTGen} and~\ref{DeltaAlphaTInDeltaPTGenie} show the single-differential cross sections as a function of $\delta\alpha_{T}$ using all the events (panel a), as well as the double-differential results in the same kinematic variable in $\delta p_{T}$ bins (panels b-d).
 The single-differential results shown in panel a yield some interesting observations when compared to the relevant T2K and MINERvA results~\cite{Avanzini:2021qlx,Abe:2018pwo,PhysRevLett.121.022504}.
 Our distribution illustrates a slightly asymmetric behavior, similar to the one reported by the T2K collaboration at a comparable energy with MicroBooNE.
-Within the precision of the data sets, the mass-number dependence of the nuclear effects seems to be reasonably well-modeled.
+Both the already-published T2K results on carbon and the ones presented in this work on argon mostly demonstrate data-MC agreement within the experimental uncertainties.
+Therefore, the mass-number dependence of the nuclear effects seems to be reasonably well-modeled.
 Unlike our result, the measurement by MINERvA reports a more pronounced asymmetry on hydrocarbon.
 The breakdown plots in Fig.~18 in Ref.~\cite{Avanzini:2021qlx} show that this behavior is driven by enhanced pion-production rates due to the higher average beam energy.
 Low $\delta p_{T}$ values result in a fairly uniform $\delta\alpha_{T}$ distribution indicative of the absence of FSI effects in that part of the phase-space.
 On the other hand, higher $\delta p_{T}$ values result in a highly asymmetric $\delta\alpha_{T}$ distribution, which is driven by the strength of the FSI interactions.
 Figure~\ref{DeltaAlphaTInDeltaPTGen} shows the comparisons to a number of available neutrino event generators, where $\texttt{NuWro}$ is the generator with the most conservative FSI strength.
 Figure~\ref{DeltaAlphaTInDeltaPTGenie} shows the same results compared to a number of $\texttt{GENIE}$ configurations, where $\texttt{Gv2}$ yields the highest $\chi^{2}$/bins result, especially in the lowest $\delta p_{T}$ region.
 As shown in Fig.~\ref{DeltaAlphaTInDeltaPTInte}, this is driven by the $\texttt{Gv2}$ QE performance, which results in peaks at the edges of the distribution, unlike the data result.
+Additionally, Fig.~\ref{DeltaAlphaTBreakdown} shows the effect of FSI on the CC1p0$\pi$ selection using the $\text{G18}$ configuration of $\text{GENIE}$ that introduces an asymmetric behavior in $\delta\alpha_{T}$.

 Figures~\ref{DeltaAlphaTInMuonCosThetaGen} and~\ref{DeltaAlphaTInMuonCosThetaGenie} show the double-differential results as a function of $\delta\alpha_{T}$ in cos$\theta_{\mu}$ bins.
 All the bins illustrate an asymmetric $\delta\alpha_{T}$ distribution, with the exception of the region where cos$\theta_{\mu}\approx$ 1, with the latter implying that this part of phase-space includes events with minimal FSI effects.
 Figure~\ref{DeltaAlphaTInMuonCosThetaGen} shows the comparisons to a number of available neutrino event generators with $\texttt{GiBUU}$ giving the best performance.
 Figure~\ref{DeltaAlphaTInMuonCosThetaGenie} shows the same results compared to a number of $\texttt{GENIE}$ configurations, illustrating that $\texttt{Gv2}$ is disfavored in the region where cos$\theta_{\mu} <$ 0.75.